-Fenland District Council organises the Four Seasons events programme in the four market towns with support from Town Councils and volunteers.
+Fenland District Council organises the Four Seasons events programme in the market towns with support from Town Councils and community volunteers.
 These events are platforms for creativity, including showcasing local talent, encouraging more local participation through creative activity and linked projects, and introducing new and inspirational creative events and artists from further afield to engage with Fenland's communities.

-Cambridgeshire and Peterborough Business Plan
+Cambridgeshire and Peterborough Combined Authority Business Plan

-The joint authorities' business plan aims to encourage a visitor economy for the area.
+The Combined Authority's business plan aims to encourage a visitor economy for the area.
 Fenland's heritage, creative and cultural activity and events should be amplified in order to contribute towards the area as an attraction to bring in more visitors and boost local economies.